-- Probationary employees, temporary employees, adjunct faculty members, probationary faculty members and contract employees whose contracts may be terminated with or without cause and with or without notice may not seek review of their termination as a result of a RIF pursuant to SFCC Employee Concerns and Complaints Policy 4-3.
+- Probationary employees, temporary employees, adjunct faculty members, probationary faculty members and contract employees whose contracts may be terminated with or without cause and with or without notice may not seek review of their termination as a result of a reduction-in-force pursuant to SFCC Policy 4-3 Employee Concerns and Complaints.

-- If the terms of a contract employee’s contract provide that the contract employee may be terminated only for good cause, the contract employee may seek review of his or her termination as a result of a RIF in the same manner as regular employees and core faculty members pursuant to this policy.
+- If the terms of a contract employee’s contract provide that the contract employee may be terminated only for good cause, the contract employee may seek review of their termination as a result of a reduction-in-force in the same manner as regular employees and core faculty members pursuant to this policy.

-- Regular employees, core faculty members and contract employees whose contracts may be terminated only for good cause may request a formal review of their terminations as a result of a RIF before a College Hearing Panel.
-The employee has five (5) working days from the date of service of the final written notice that his or her position is being eliminated (or the close of the five (5) day period to request a meeting with the vice president) to file a request for a formal review.
-Review under this policy involves two steps: A hearing before a College Hearing Panel, and a final decision by the College President.
+- Regular employees, core faculty members and contract employees whose contracts may be terminated only for good cause may request a formal review of their terminations as a result of a reduction-in-force before a College Hearing Panel.
+The employee has five (5) working days from the date of service of the final written notice that their position is being eliminated (or the close of the five (5) day period to request a meeting with the vice president) to file a request for a formal review.
+Review under this policy involves two steps: A hearing before a College Hearing Panel, and a final decision by the President.

 - Step One – Formal Review before a College Hearing Panel:

-- The Office of Human Resources shall provide the employee seeking a review of his or her termination as a result of a RIF with a list of the members of the College Hearing Council within five (5) Working Days of receipt of the employee’s request for formal review.
+- The Office of Human Resources shall provide the employee seeking a review of their termination as a result of a reduction-in-force with a list of the members of the College Hearing Council within five (5) working days of receipt of the employee’s request for formal review.

-- The employee shall notify the Director of Human Resources in writing of his or her selection of one person from the College Hearing Council within five (5) working days of receipt of the list.
-If the employee does not do so within five Working Days, the employee shall be deemed to have abandoned his or her request for formal review.
+- The employee shall notify the Executive Director of Human Resources in writing of their selection of one person from the College Hearing Council within five (5) working days of receipt of the list.
+If the employee does not do so within five working days, the employee shall be deemed to have abandoned their request for formal review.

 - Once two members have been identified, these two select a third member from the pool, who serves as the Hearing Panel Chair.

 - Either the employee or the appropriate vice president may object to a Panel member selected on the basis of a conflict of interest, such as a current relationship, which might lead to the appearance of bias on the part of the person.
-Such objection shall be submitted to Human Resources in writing within five (5) working days of the Panel member’s selection.
-Human Resources shall evaluate the possible conflict of interest, make a decision whether the Panel member shall serve, and so notify the parties.
+Such objection shall be submitted to the Office of Human Resources in writing within five (5) working days of the panel member’s selection.
+The Office of Human Resources shall evaluate the possible conflict of interest, make a decision whether the panel member shall serve, and so notify the parties.

-- Human Resources coordinates convening the College Hearing Panel within ten (10) Working Days of the selection of the Hearing Panel Chair.
+- The Office of Human Resources coordinates convening the College Hearing Panel within ten (10) Working Days of the selection of the Hearing Panel Chair.

 - In consultation with the other members of the Panel, the Panel chairperson will then set a date for the hearing within 20 calendar days of being convened by Human Resources.

-- Human Resources will send a written notice to the employee, the appropriate vice president and others who may be appropriately involved in the hearing stating the date and time of the hearing.
+- The Office of Human Resources will send a written notice to the employee, the appropriate vice president and others who may be involved in the hearing stating the date and time of the hearing.

 - The Chair shall conduct the hearing.
-During the hearing, the vice president must demonstrate that the employee was terminated as a result of a RIF.
-If the vice president so demonstrates, the termination shall be presumed valid, unless the employee can show that the RIF violated another College policy.
+During the hearing, the vice president must demonstrate that the employee was terminated as a result of a reduction-in-force.
+If the vice president so demonstrates, the termination shall be presumed valid, unless the employee can show that the reduction-in-force violated another College policy.